The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

 This is the same as \eqref{eq:commutator:hook} after appropriately renaming, lowering and rising indices.
 We have proven the equivalence \eqref{eq:commutator} $\Leftrightarrow$ \eqref{eq:commutator:hook}.

 We now prove the equivalence \eqref{eq:commutator:hook} $\Leftrightarrow$ \eqref{eq:commutator:4+2-}.
 Start from \eqref{eq:commutator:hook} by expanding the Young tableau:

-In order to sum over all $4!$ permutations when carrying out the symmetrisation in the indices $b_1,b_2,d_1,d_2$, one can first take the sum over the $4$ cyclic permutations of $b_1,b_2,d_1,d_2$, then fix the index $b_1$ and finally sum over all $3!$ permutations of the remaining $3$ indices $b_2,d_1,d_2$:
+In order to sum over all $4!$ permutations when carrying out the symmetrisation in the indices $b_1$, $b_2$, $d_1$, $d_2$, one can f\/irst take the sum over the $4$ cyclic permutations of $b_1$, $b_2$, $d_1$, $d_2$, then f\/ix the index $b_1$ and f\/inally sum over all $3!$ permutations of the remaining $3$ indices $b_2$, $d_1$, $d_2$:

 For a better readability we underlined each antisymmetrised index.
-Permuting the indices of the terms in the parenthesis under symmetrisation in $b_2,d_1,d_2$ and antisymmetrisation in $b_1,a_2,c_2$ we can gather the first and last as well as the second and third term:
+Permuting the indices of the terms in the parenthesis under symmetrisation in $b_2$, $d_1$, $d_2$ and antisymmetrisation in $b_1$, $a_2$, $c_2$ we can gather the f\/irst and last as well as the second and third term:

 Using the symmetries of $R_{b_1a_2b_2}$, the terms in the inner parentheses can be rewritten as

 resulting in